likki0207/Face-recognition/README.md

 # Face-recognition:
+Face recognition is a method of identifying or verifying the identity of an individual using their face.
+Face recognition systems can be used to identify people in photos, video, or in real-time

+# Packages required:
+(a) opencv : It is a library of programming functions mainly aimed at real-time computer vision.

+# About the haarcascade file:
+In this project we will be using the haarcascade_frontalface_default.xml which is a haar cascade designed by OpenCV to detect the frontal face.
+This haar cascade is available on github.
+A Haar Cascade works by training the cascade on thousands of negative images with the positive image superimposed on it.

+![p](https://user-images.githubusercontent.com/68856803/88895856-a67e1780-d266-11ea-8f70-88e1ae3223b7.png)

-# Steps to build this project:
+# Steps to build this project
+(a) Import the required libraries
+(b) Include the haarcascade_frontalface_default.xml (c)  Open the inbuilt Camera
+(d) Now we will capture the frames from the camera
+(e) Get the gray scaled image
+(f) Draw a rectangle around the faces
+(g) Display the resulting frame i.e, the output
+(h) When everything is done, release the capture

 # Execution:
-# Description
-# Packages required
-# about the haarcascade file
-OpenCV is a library of programming functions mainly aimed at real-time computer vision.
-![p](https://user-images.githubusercontent.com/68856803/88895856-a67e1780-d266-11ea-8f70-88e1ae3223b7.png)

-To build our face recognition system, we’ll first perform face detection, extract face embeddings from each face using deep learning, train a face recognition model on the embeddings, and then finally recognize faces in both images and video streams with OpenCV.

-While we used OpenCV to facilitate face recognition, OpenCV itself was not responsible for identifying faces.

-* First we need to install all the required libraries: make sure that you are in the correct directory;
-  type the command:
-  (1) pip install -r requirements.txt

-* Then you need to run the program by using the following command:
+run the program by using the following command:

-  (2) python face_rec.py
+-> python face_rec.py

-* We have saved the pictures of few known personalities.
-If the test image contains the image of them, then the name will be displyed along with the square around their face; Else 'unknown' will be seen along with the square around their face